briansimiyuj/doctor-appointment-app/README.md

       b.
 If there are valid inputs (newDate, newTime, consultationType, and isConfirmed):
          i.
 Call scheduleAppointment with the necessary parameters (newDate, newTime, consultationType, appointment) ii.
 If the scheduling is successful (scheduleSuccess is true), close the modal by calling onClose()

-      c.
-The scheduleAppointment function should:
-         i.
-Create a new appointment object with the updated date, time, and consultation type ii.
-Add the new appointment to the patient's appointments array iii.
-Update the local storage with the new appointments list iv.
-Return true if the operation was successful, false otherwise

-      d.
-Handle any potential errors during the scheduling process with appropriate error messages
-      e.
-Ensure all state updates are properly reflected in the UI after scheduling

   ### Schedule Appointment Modal